Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 He’d blacked out.
 They’d paused for just a moment behind cover, and that was all that his body needed to *force* him to stop.
 He didn’t pass out or anything but one second he’d slammed his back against a big chunk of debris, and as far as he could tell, the very next eyeblink ‘Base was there, and suddenly Hunter could feel his heart *slamming* in his fuckin’ chest…

-“Did fuckin’ good, bro.
+"Did fuckin’ good, bro.
 Don’t feel bad, you’ll get the conditioning over time.
-Catch your breath.”
+Catch your breath."

 Hunter groaned, and realized his rifle felt like it weighed as much as a fuel truck.
 ‘Base put a hand on his arm to stop him trying to move.

-“You’re about to crash, bruh.
+"You’re about to crash, bruh.
 I’m here, okay?
 You ain’t gonna buy it.
-Got that?”
+Got that?"
 Vaguely, Thompson noticed something cold on his arm.
 An IV.
 He *was* crashing, hard.

 But, well.
 That was okay.

-“...Yuh…” Fuck, even *talking* was…
+"...Yuh…" Fuck, even *talking* was…

 ...he musta blacked out again.